Nutshell 1. From sounds to sentences

 The strict formulation is: The outer case of the first word of an object defines its relation to its predicate’s stem via its descriptor; the outer case of a level 1 word (the main predicate) is zero.

 Here is a table showing all primary cases, those without a secondary suffix.
 Don’t try to memorise them all.
+The secondary cases, those with a secondary suffix, are treated later.

 |Primary case suffix|